Like many big cities around the globe, Toronto has a huge selection of grocery store brands and types.

 How can we forget Walmart?
 Walmart’s chain of stores is available in plenty across North America and especially In Toronto and Canada.

-But, wait for a second, what is the experience of shopping for grocery at Walmart?
+But, wait for a second, what is the experience of shopping for groceries at Walmart?
 How good is the quality and what about the freshness?

 Walmart is very budget-friendly and a one-stop place for all your shopping needs.
 Be it grocery, medicines, shopping, utilities and so on and so forth.
 Also, they do the price match which is great.
 They have recently entered into the online shopping space and delivery services as well.